 Content management systems and dynamic websites can create duplicate content that you’re not even aware of.
 Some sites add tags automatically, allow multiple paths to the same content, and add URL parameters for searches, sorts, or currencies.
 It’s possible you have thousands of duplicate URLs on your site and not even realize it.

-For instance, these example URLs might all display the same content:
+For instance, these multiple URLs might all display the same content:

 But, to a search engine, this isn’t just one page of content.
 It’s eight pages of duplicate content.
-Fortunately, canonical URLs help search engines identify different versions of a page as a single URL.
+Fortunately, canonical URLs help search engines identify different variations of a page as a single URL and prevent duplicate content issues.

 Why Canonical URLs Matter for SEO